Quantum Hall and Light Responses in a 2D Topological Semimetal: Quantum Hall Response and Invariants

 where the Berry curvature of band $n$ is defined as \cite{Berry}

-In the semimetallic context, the contribution from the Fermi-Dirac distribution with the term $f(E_n(\bm{k})) $ appearing in Eq. (\ref{eq:KuboChanged}) plays a major role as it constrains the integration to be performed only partially over the Brillouin zone for the two middle bands $n = \downarrow_x,+$ and $n=\uparrow_x,-$ which correspond to two partially filled bands, while the integration is performed over the entire Brillouin zone for $n = \downarrow_x,-$ whose band is entirely filled.
-This expression gives for which we have defined (hat and tilde symbols) In these three expressions, only the regions of integration differ.
-For the regular Chern number $C_n$, the integral is performed over $BZ$ the entire Brillouin zone, while it is done over the region $\overline{NR}$ outside the nodal ring for $\widehat{C}_n$ and over the region $NR$ inside the nodal ring for $\widetilde{C}_n$.
-The first integral running on the whole Brillouin zone refers to the lowest energy band which is characterized through an integer topological number similarly as in the Haldane model, assuming that $3\sqrt{3}t_2>M$.
+In the semimetallic regime, the Fermi-Dirac distribution with the term $f(E_n(\bm{k})) $ appearing in Eq. (\ref{eq:KuboChanged}) plays a major role as it constrains the integration to be performed only partially over the Brillouin zone for the two middle bands $n = \downarrow_x,+$ and $n=\uparrow_x,-$, corresponding to two partially filled bands, while the integration involves the entire Brillouin zone for $n = \downarrow_x,-$ whose band is entirely filled.
+Correspondingly, the band $n = \uparrow_x,+$ gives no contribution to the resulting conductivity as it is completely empty.
+Indeed, the Fermi level is set at $\mu = 0$ and we consider the sample to be at half-filling.
+This expression gives for which we have defined (hat and tilde symbols) For the regular Chern number $C_n$ (with $n=\downarrow_x,-$ associated to the lowest filled energy band), the integral is performed over $BZ$ the entire Brillouin zone, while it refers to the region $\overline{NoR}$ outside the nodal ring for $\widehat{C}_n$ (associated to the partially filled band $n=\uparrow_x,-$) and to the region $NoR$ inside the nodal ring for $\widetilde{C}_n$ (with $n=\downarrow_x,+$).
+The first integral running on the whole Brillouin zone, associated to the lowest filled energy band, is characterized through an integer topological number similarly as in the Haldane model, assuming that $3\sqrt{3}t_2>M$.

-As discussed by Haldane in 2004 \cite{haldane_berry_2004}, the partial integrals can still be seen as the Berry flux of particles moving around the closed Fermi surface for each band and can be interpreted as a topological property of the Fermi surface when looking to the semimetal as a Fermi liquid \cite{LeHurAlSaati2023}, but these integrals are not topological invariants.